 Abigail Graham is from Spokane, Washington, and serves as AFPI’s Press Assistant.
 Graham most recently was the Executive Assistant to the National Press Secretary for the Trump-Pence 2020 presidential campaign where she managed the Press Secretary’s schedule and acted as a liaison between various departments.
 Previously, she served as the Executive Assistant to the Principal Deputy Press Secretary at the White House.
 Graham is a graduate of Gonzaga University in Spokane, Washington with a degree in Public Relations.
 Prior to her time in Washington D.C., Graham worked in event planning, where she coordinated both corporate events and weddings.
 In her free time, her passion is traveling, and she runs a travel and lifestyle blog with her two sisters.

-Ashley Hayek is originally from the small agricultural town of Clovis, California, and serves as AFPI’s Chief Development Officer and Senior Director for Engagement.
+Ashley Hayek is originally from the small agricultural town of Clovis, California, and serves as AFPI’s Chief Engagement Officer.
 Hayek is a political strategist with over 15 years of experience in political, non-profit, and organization consulting, most recently serving on the Trump-Pence 2020 presidential campaign as the National Coalitions Director.
 At the age of 22, she started her first company in the loft of her townhouse in San Diego and within five years became the premier political and non-profit fundraising firm in Southern California.
 Hayek attended the University of California, San Diego, where she received a degree in Political Science, and is the proud wife of a United States Marine and mom of four.
 Despite her relentless commitment to work, she is devoted to her family, juggling it all in her best stilettos.